-Terence Martin posted a couple helpful videos, explaining version licensing and the impending changes to the Sublime Text text editor, and sometips on getting started with “version 4.”
+Terence Martin posted a couple helpful videos explaining version licensing and the impending changes to the Sublime Text text editor, along with some tips on getting started with “version 4.”
 So nice I watched them twice.

 A real subscription, where you get to keep the builds you paid for.
 I like this.

 Okay, sure.
 Sublime Text isn’t open source.
 Version releases are few and far between.
 But it’s good — the only graphical text editor I’ve used that feels as responsive as Vim.

 I love supporting independent development when I can.
 A subscription approach is more sustainable for developers and more satisfying for users than the (extremely) intermittent bursts of version-based licensing.
 There’s nothing official, so I don’t know what’s really happening.
 The Sublime Discord “announcements” channel holds the details.